-According to the Global Sports Analytics Market – Market Size, Trends and Forecasts - (2015 - 2020) report by Wise Guy Reports, the global sports analytics market is expected to grow at a compound annual growth rate (CAGR) of 39.86% through the forecast period, at which point it will reach just slightly under half-a-billion dollars.
+According to the Global Sports Analytics Market – M…s - (2015 - 2020) report by Wise Guy Reports, the global sports analytics market is expected to grow at a compound annual growth rate (CAGR) of 39.86% through the forecast period, at which point it will reach just slightly under half-a-billion dollars.
 Of course, the market has already experienced strong growth.
 The report claims that the use of analytics in baseball has increased to more than 90%; and football to more than 50%; basketball to more than 75%.
 Furthermore, the analytics platform has a penetration rate of 20%, which is expected to increase in the following years.

 Some of the key sports analytics vendors profiled in this report include IBM, SAP, SAS, Opta, Tru Media Network, STATS LLC, Prozone, Oracle Corporation and many others.